dengchunyu/TIP/3.ImmuneInfiltration/README.md

 &ensp;&ensp;14 immune cells signature matrix, background document used to caculate immune infiltration component of 14 immune cells.
 Calculated by single cell data of PBMC from GENOMIX 10X.

 **2.LM22_name.txt**
 &ensp;&ensp;22 immune cells signature matrix, background document used to caculate immune infiltration component of 22 immune cells.
 Obtained from CIBERSORT website.

+**[CIBERSORT_license.md]**
+&ensp;&ensp;Because we will utilize the source code of CIBERSORT to caculate immune cell infiltration proportion.
+We obtained the license from https://cibersort.stanford.edu/